 Let’s go back to that human, 17000 years ago.
 We were musing on why that human would want to create art.
 The crux of the matter is that that human was aware.
 That human would have used their conscious mind to create art.
 Consciousness is the basis of human existence.
 Modern art, however, tries to tap into the subconscious mind to create art.
 It is my firm conviction that the subconscious mind is not meant to create art.
 The subconscious mind is present in all animals, yet only humans create art.
 Sure elephants have been trained to draw flowers but they’re merely using their memory to do something they’re trained for, not create something original.
 The human mind created thousands of stories out of constellations, which in truth are just stars coincidentally arranged in certain patterns in the night sky.
 Is it really a surprise then that modern art, created out of the highly random subconscious mind, evokes meaning in the eyes of beholder?

 Since modern art employs the subconscious, it should be called post humanist art – art that goes beyond its creator, the conscious mind of humans.
-Thus, I answer the question aforementioned in the title – Can art transcend reality?
-The answer is no. Constellations and modern art may be beautiful, but they’re not exactly art.
+Thus, I answer the question aforementioned in the title – Can art actually free us?
+The answer is no. Constellations and modern art may be beautiful and they can give us enticing illusions about transcending reality and gaining freedom, but they’re not exactly art.
 The open-minded side of me does want to consider them art-forms in a certain eye, but they should be categorized very separately from other art.